 In the lower-left corner are Ostia and Portus, separated by an artificial island (Isola Sacra).
 The road via Ostiensis – with the accompanying waterworks – connected Ostia with Rome.
 The road via Portuensis led from Portus to Rome.
 You could see the meandering Tiber from both roads.

 To the east and north of Ostia and Portus there were salt-rich lands (salinae).

-In the 2nd century CE the city had a population of 50,000 so that at the turn of the 2nd and 3rd centuries CE reach 75,000 people.
+In the 2nd century CE, the city had a population of 50,000 so at the turn of the 2nd and 3rd centuries CE reach 75,000 people.

 The slow decline of the city began in the late imperial period, during the reign of Constantine the Great in the 4th century CE.
 Then the port, instead of being an active place of trade, became an evacuation point from Rome for wealthy aristocrats.
 With the political and military collapse of the city of Rome, Ostia lost its importance, and the port turned into a swamp over the centuries.